seciot/Encryption-Module/README.md

 ## Disclaimer
 Beware: this device is provided as-is and it's security has not been tested.
 It's not recommended to use this device to encrypt crucial-security files.
 Even if the USB impedance was matched closely to 90 Ohms to reduce radiation it is recommended to put it in metal (eg. aluminium) enclosure.
 Beware2: USB packets can be sniffed and thus attacker can steal the password sent to device.
 The device IV is considered more crucial to device security rather than password.
+**>> IT IS NOT RECOMMENDED TO USE THIS DEVICE AS SECURE ENCRYPTION TOOL! <<**

+## Known vulnerabilities
+- USB sniffing (password and data is sent in plaintext)
+- EM emission is not tested - it may be possible to capture data via emitted EM radiation - can be reduced by using metal chassis
+- Device integrity is not ensured - someone can alter it

 ## What is Encryption Module?
 Encryption Module is an USB peripheral for PC that allows you to encrypt data and files using its API.